gbif/beam-perf/avro-to-avro/README.md

 ### Avro to Avro tests

-Demonstration code for a simple read Avro, convert and write Avro test.
+Demonstration code for a simple job to read Avro, convert and then write to Avro.

 Code exists for testing with
 1. Vanilla spark